hatici1/AI-Daily-Accountability/README.md

 - Categorise transactions with sensible defaults for common German banking exports
 - Filter by month or search by description, payee, or category
 - Visualise spending by category and keep an eye on income, expenses, and balance totals
+- Automatically skip duplicate entries if you re-import the same statement
 - Switch between dark and light theme, with preferences saved in local storage

 ## Getting started